-- c. ensuring that Branch campaigns receive an appropriate level of exposure in the local media; - d. ensuring that Poppy Trust Fund accounts are maintained in separate bank accounts from general funds at Branches; - e. ensuring that Branch Poppy Trust Fund Committees provide Provincial Commands with timely annual financial statements that show income from the Poppy Campaign, expenditures for promotional aids, Poppy material, campaign operating expenses and disbursements as required by Section 1206 of the General By-Laws; and - f. ensuring that Branches have the option of electronic money transfer, contactless payment and tap donation for direct deposit into Poppy Trust Fund accounts.
+- c. ensuring that Branch campaigns receive an appropriate level of exposure in the local media; - d. ensuring that Poppy Trust Fund accounts are maintained in separate bank accounts from general funds at Branches: - e. ensuring that Branch Poppy Trust Fund Committees provide Provincial Commands with timely annual financial statements that show income from the Poppy Campaign, expenditures for promotional aids, Poppy material, campaign operating expenses and disbursements as required by Section 1206 of the General By-Laws; and - f. ensuring that Branches have the option of electronic money transfer, contactless payment and tap donation for direct deposit into Poppy Trust Fund accounts.

-NOTE: This Section does not provide District and Zones the Authority to collect or maintain a Poppy Trust Fund account.
+NOTE: This section does not provide Districts and Zones the authority to collect or maintain a Poppy Trust account unless prior approval has been granted by their Provincial Command.